anisnazira/youtube-comment-analyzer/README.md

 Sentiment Analysis – Uses RoBERTa (English) and XLM-RoBERTa (multilingual) for emotion detection.

-Unified Pipeline – Integrates multiple models into a single workflow for consistent processing.

-Visualization – Dashboards for spam breakdown, sentiment trends, and engagement metrics.

-📂 Dataset
+## Dataset

 Comments and video metadata were provided by the Datathon organizers in CSV format.

 No live scraping or YouTube API integration.

-🔮 Future Work
+## Future Work

-Add multilingual support (Malay, English, Mandarin, Tamil).

 Expand to competitor benchmarking across multiple brand channels.

-Use trend prediction to detect rising product interests (e.g., SPF skincare, vegan cosmetics).
+Use trend prediction to detect rising product interests (e.g., SPF skincare, hyaluronic acid serums).

 Connect with brand databases and dashboards for real-time insights.

-🛠️ Tech Stack
+## Tools & Frameworks

 Python, Pandas, Scikit-learn, Transformers (HuggingFace), Streamlit